 Blueberries contain fodmap fructans.
 If high fructan fruits trigger your IBS symptoms, only eat the recommended portion size of 20 blueberries.

 Everyone reacts differently to various fodmaps and portion sizes, so play around with portion sizes that work for you because the ultimate goal is to increase high fodmap foods in the diet without experiencing IBS or SIBO symptoms.
 In the long term, high fodmap and fiber foods are crucial for a healthy gut, so small amounts of blueberries can be enjoyed while on the SIBO diet, with serving sizes increased as you heal SIBO.

 Are bananas low fodmap?

-According to Monash University, unripe and firm bananas are low fodmap, yet more than 1/3 cup of ripe banana is high FODMAP; as bananas ripen, the fodmap oligos increase and trigger IBS symptoms. ½ a banana is allowed on phase 2 of the SIBO Bi-phasic SIBO diet that is a low fermentable diet used to help people overcome SIBO.
+According to Monash University, unripe and firm bananas are low fodmap, yet more than 1/3 cup of ripe banana is high FODMAP; as bananas ripen, the fodmap oligos increase and trigger IBS symptoms. ½ a banana is allowed on phase 2 of the SIBO Bi-phasic SIBO diet, which is a low fermentable diet used to help people overcome SIBO.

 I sweetened the low fodmap blueberry smoothie with a tsp of honey, but this is optional.
 1 tsp of honey is low fodmap and allowed on both the low fodmap diet and phase 2 of the SIBO diet.